The Doors of Perception: Synopsis

 After a brief overview of research into mescaline, Huxley recounts that he was given 4/10 of a gram at 11:00 am one day in May 1953.
 Huxley writes that he hoped to gain insight into extraordinary states of mind and expected to see brightly coloured visionary landscapes.
 When he only sees lights and shapes, he puts this down to being a bad visualiser; however, he experiences a great change in his perception of the external world.

 By 12:30 pm, a vase of flowers becomes the "miracle, moment by moment, of naked existence".
 The experience, he asserts, is neither agreeable nor disagreeable, but simply "is".
 He likens it to Meister Eckhart's "istigkeit" or "is-ness", and Plato's "Being" but not separated from "Becoming".
 He feels he understands the Hindu concept of Satchitananda, as well as the Zen koan that, "the dharma body of the Buddha is in the hedge" and Buddhist suchness.
-In this state, Huxley explains he didn't have an "I", but instead a "not-I".
+In this state, Huxley explains that he did not have an "I", but instead a "not-I".
 Meaning and existence, pattern and colour become more significant than spatial relationships and time.
 Duration is replaced by a perpetual present.

 Reflecting on the experience afterwards, Huxley finds himself in agreement with philosopher C. D. Broad that to enable us to live, the brain and nervous system eliminate unessential information from the totality of the 'Mind at Large'.
+(It was however noted in a 2023 paper that Huxley's citation of a passage from C. D. Broad's 1949 paper "The Relevance of Psychical Research to Philosophy" omitted two words and changed one other, thus altering the sense and accuracy of Broad's reference to the philosophy of time and memory proposed by philosopher Henri Bergson.)

 In summary, Huxley writes that the ability to think straight is not reduced while under the influence of mescaline, visual impressions are intensified, and the human experimenter will see no reason for action because the experience is so fascinating.

 Temporarily leaving the chronological flow, he mentions that four or five hours into the experience he was taken to the World's Biggest Drug Store (WBDS), where he was presented with books on art.
 In one book, the dress in Botticelli's Judith provokes a reflection on drapery as a major artistic theme as it allows painters to include the abstract in representational art, to create mood, and also to represent the mystery of pure being.
 Huxley feels that human affairs are somewhat irrelevant whilst on mescaline and attempts to shed light on this by reflecting on paintings featuring people.
 Cézanne's Self-portrait with a straw hat seems incredibly pretentious, while Vermeer's human still lifes (also, the Le Nain brothers and Vuillard) are the nearest to reflecting this not-self state.